lemon24/reader/docs/dev.rst

 tl:dr: Performance is likely a non-issue with SQLite, convenience can be added on top as a plugin.

+See the 2.12 reader._app.ResourceTags class for an idea of how to represent a bunch of tags in a reserved-name-scheme-agnostic way (useful e.g. for when get_entries() should return tags x, y, z of each entry).

 Using a single Reader objects from multiple threads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~